Sickle cell diseaseSickle cell anemia

 Recent Findings about Sickle Cell Disease

-Hydroxyurea is being studied to replace transfusion therapy in select patients for the prevention of stroke.
+Hydroxyurea is being studied to replace transfusion therapy in select people for the prevention of stroke.
 Sildenafil (Viagra), taken on a daily basis, may actually help reduce the frequency of priapism.

 Sickle cell disease (also called sickle cell anemia) is an inherited blood disorder that affects red blood cells.
 The sickle cell gene causes the body to produce abnormal hemoglobin.
 In sickle cell disease, the hemoglobin clumps together, causing red blood cells to become stiff and develop a C-shaped ("sickle") form.
 These sickled red blood cells can block blood vessels, reducing blood flow in many parts of the body.
 This process results in tissue and organ damage.